bennycheung/bennycheung.github.io/_posts/2023-09-15-building-stug-iii-winter-camouflage-model.md

 _Figure.
 Beyond merely featuring stowage, this scene is enriched with a human element, depicting a heartfelt farewell between comrades on the battlefield._

 This endeavor serves as a canvas for artistic expression, enabling us to craft our model into a genuine piece.
-In these picture, alongside the personalized stowage adorning the tank's rear, we are incorporating two figures engaged in a heartfelt farewell, encapsulating the poignant bond of friendship amidst turbulent times.
+In these picture, alongside the personalized stowage adorning the tank's rear, we are incorporating two figures engaged in a heartfelt farewell, encapsulating the strong bond of friendship amidst turbulent times.

 ![StuGIII_Tank_Crews_Post_03.jpg]({{ site.baseurl }}images/building-stug-iii-winter-camouflage-model/StuGIII_Tank_Crews_Post_03.jpg)